-Brief Description: Professional and technical expenditures are for infrequent or unique services that are provided to the Village by independent contractors or by consultants.
-These expenditures are tracked separately from the Village's salary and benefits resources.
+Brief Description: Contractual services expenditures are typically for independent contractors who have specific expertise or experience which the Village requires from time to time.
+These expenditures are tracked separately from the Village's salary and benefit expenditures.

 Professional and Technical Services Drivers: The following are the drivers that impact professional and technical services expenditures: